remotivelabs/remotivebroker-bootstrap/README.md

 This command only needs to be run once.
 It is persistent over system reboot -- the containers will be restarted after a reboot, over and over again.

-Point your web browser at the machine running BeamyBroker, an address like `http://192.0.2.42:8080/`.
+Point your web browser at the machine running RemotiveBroker, an address like `http://192.0.2.42:8080/`.
 If you are connected to a hosted WLAN Access Point like `beamylabs`, the address should be `http://192.168.4.1:8080/`.